israellevin/marmalade/README.md

     - `redis/`: a redis persistence directory for the jam.
       - `<redis files>`: the redis aof and rdb files for the jam.
 This is the single source of truth for the local state of the jam.
 - `players/` contains information about all the players the local player has ever known.
-  - `<player ID>.lisp` contains the player's address and public key, as well as some metadata about the player.
+  - `<player ID>.lisp` contains the player's public key, address, and last seen time.

 ## Generators

-To keep generators as agnostic and versatile as possible, we define them as a directory in the player's filesystem, where the first file in the directory will be executed by the player's shell as a separate process with reduced privileges and chrooted to the generator's directory.
-The player will allow the generator read access to the jam's local state and the ability to produce audio and set tags.
+Generators are implemented as a directory in which the first executable file is the generator's entry point.
+A player wishing to play a generator will deploy it in a directory in the player's filesystem and execute the first executable in a separate process.
+This means that, at the moment, generators have to be in a format that is executable by the player's shell, and that they can completely fuck up the player's local environment.
+The first issue can be mitigated by running the generator with reduced privileges, chrooted to the generator's working directory, with CPU, RAM and FS quotas in place, and given access only to necessary resources (redis port).
+In the future we will probably run generators on a virtual machine, making our generators cross-platform.

 The generator lifecycle is as follows:
 1. A generator is composed by a player.
 2. The player requests all the players, self included, to `play` the generator, providing an arbitrary instance ID (current timestamp is a good choice).
 3. Every player that receives the request checks that if the generator is locally known, `get`ting it from the requesting player if it is not.
-4. Every player that receives the request checks if the generator has been deployed with the specified instance ID before, and if it has not the player deploys and runs it.
+4. Every player that receives the request deploys and runs the generator in it's working directory, `<jam name>/<player ID>/<generator name>/<instance ID>/`, unless that directory already exists (which means the generator was already `play`ed with this instance ID).
 5. The generator instance reads the state of the jame and produces audio and sets tags accordingly.
 6. The generator instance keeps running until it stops itself, or until the jam ends.